 Introduction

-Principal, amount, simple interest, compound interest and rate of interests are the terms mostly used by banks or the money lenders who lends money to money borrower.
-Bank gives interest on the amount deposited by a customer.
-On the other hand, money lender charges interests on the amount borrowed by money borrower.
+Principal, amount, simple interest, compound interest and rate of interest are the terms mostly used by banks or the money lenders who lend money to money borrowers.
+The bank gives interest on the amount deposited by a customer.
+On the other hand, money lenders charge interest on the amount borrowed by the money borrower.

 How does a bank give interest?

-Bank keeps customer’s money in the savings or deposit accounts.
-Bank keeps on adding more money by themselves on top of what a customer had deposited at the begining.
+The bank keeps customer's money in their savings or deposit accounts.
+Banks keep on adding more money by themselves on top of what a customer had deposited at the beginning.

-How much extra money bank adds on to customer’s amount depends upon how much and how long customer keeps money in the bank.
-More a customer deposits, more the bank adds on into customer’s account and more time a customer keeps money in the bank, more extra money bank adds on.
+How much extra money the bank adds on to the customer's amount depends upon how much and how long the customer keeps money in the bank.
+The more a customer deposits, the more the bank adds on into the customer's account and the more time a customer keeps money in the bank, the more extra money the bank adds on.

 So, let's understand it briefly in terms of the basic terms of principal, interest, rate of interest and time period.

-1. Money that a customer deposits while opening a new bank account is called as the principal.
+- Money that a customer deposits while opening a new bank account is called the principal.

-2. Time for which a customer keeps money in bank is called as time period.
+- The time for which a customer keeps money in the bank is called a time period.

-3. Bank adds extra amount of money into customer’s account in addition to the principal amount, is called as interest.
+- The bank adds an extra amount of money into the customer's account in addition to the principal amount, called interest.

-4. Bank gives interest after a specific period of time, which is called as rate of interest.
+- A bank gives interest after a specific period of time, which is called the rate of interest.
 Rate of interest is written in percentage figures only.

 How does a money lender charge interest?

-Money lender is the one who gives money to money borrowers.
-Money borrowers are the people who lends money from money lenders, which is the other way around.
-Money borrower returns back the borrowed money plus the interest to money lender.
-So borrower returned back more than the borrowed money.
+A money lender is the one who gives money to money borrowers.
+Money borrowers are the people who lend money from money lenders, which is the other way around.
+The money borrower returns back the borrowed money plus the interest to the money lender.
+So the borrower returned back more than the borrowed money.

 Let's dive in and understand the above terms in more detail with examples.